Mohammad-Asif-Web/Cpp-and-projects/README.md

 C is a powerful general-purpose programming language.
 It can be used to develop software like operating systems, databases, compilers, and so on.
 C programming is an excellent language to learn to program for beginners.<br>
 This repository will guide you to learn C programming basic with examples and projects one step at a time.

-## Programming Topics
+## Classification
 - Introduction
 - Flow Control
+- Function
+- Recursion
-- Function/Recursion - Arrays
+- Arrays
 - Pointers
 - Strings
 - Structure and union